mwshinn/PyDDM/README.md

     $ pip install pyddm --user

-If installing from source, download, extract, and do:
+If installing from source, [download the source code](https://github.com/mwshinn/PyDDM), extract, and do:

     $ python3 setup.py install